travisgoodspeed/md380tools/README.md

 cd md380tools
 sudo cp 99-md380.rules /etc/udev/rules.d/
 ```
-(The99-md380.rules file is copied to /etc/udev/rules.d/ in order to allow users to access the radio over USB without having to use sudo or root permissions.)
+(The 99-md380.rules file is copied to /etc/udev/rules.d/ in order to allow users to access the radio over USB without having to use sudo or root permissions.)

 ###Flash updated firmware for linux based installations###